Samhain as a Festival of the Dead

 I refer to his comment “The dead arrived later”.
 Frazer correctly treats both the Saints and the Souls as classes of the dead (Frazer 1913b, 225 footnote: “After all the Saints are only one particular class of the Souls of the Dead”).
 One cannot get canonised as a saint by the Catholic Church unless one is dead.

 Nb circumstantial evidence is not necessarily weak evidence.
 People are convicted of offences in the courts on the basis of circumstantial evidence, although the standard of proof required is beyond all reasonable doubt.
+With his other references to "heathen rites" across the world, Frazer might also have mentioned Divali, which is sometimes celebrated as the new year, and which he refers to elsewhere as a feast of the souls of ancestors returning (Frazer 1913a, 145).

 In this paper I have concentrated on the issues of the Celtic New Year and of whether the pagan Samhain was a festival of the dead.
 There are many other matters traditionally associated with Hallowe’en which may also go back to pre-Christian precedents, eg that it was (1) a time when fairies, witches and spirits were especially active and the Otherworld more prominent, (2) a time of divination and prophecy of events over the next twelve months (because of it being the start of the Celtic New Year), (3) a Celtic fire festival, and (4) “a particularly numinous time”.
 Hutton seems less opposed to most of these possibilities (see Hutton 1996, 365-9).